When the Training Set Starts Eating Itself

 Fifth, evaluations should test tails, not only averages.
 If synthetic data narrows distributional coverage, ordinary benchmark averages may hide the damage.
 Evaluations should probe rare languages, minority dialects, low-resource domains, unusual fact patterns, disability contexts, local knowledge, and adversarially similar generated sludge.

-Sixth, public datasets need contamination labels.
+Seventh, public datasets need contamination labels.
 Archives, publishers, repositories, schools, governments, and platforms should record when content is AI-generated or AI-assisted where feasible.
 Provenance is imperfect, as argued in The Provenance Layer Is Not a Truth Machine, but imperfect provenance is still better than pretending origin no longer matters.
+NIST's synthetic-content report points in the same direction: provenance, labeling, watermarking, detection, testing, and auditing are complementary controls, not a single magic label.

 The training set eating itself is recursive reality made technical.